fredericmohr/mitro/README.md

 If you are a user, install it from the [Mitro web site](https://www.mitro.co/).
 If you have any questions, you can ask on the [mitro-dev@googlegroups.com](https://groups.google.com/forum/#!forum/mitro-dev) mailing list, or [send @MitroCo a tweet](https://www.twitter.com/MitroCo).

+## Debian Server Setup Script
+The script is a compressed version of this [blogpost](https://www.hashtagsecurity.com/mitro-login-manager-on-premise-2/)

+1. Copy the the script mitro-debian-setup.sh to /srv/
+   - It will clone the repo by itself)
+   - The script must be called "mitro-debian-setup.sh" or it will fail!

+2. run the following commands as root cd /srv/ chmod +x ./mitro-debian-setup.sh ./mitro-debian-setup.sh

+3. Next, make sure to follow the instruction the script prints (namely, setting passwords for admin and mitro!) pwgen -s -n 12 -c 2 passwd admin password passwd mitro password

+4. Now you can start the mitro server screen -S mitro-server su - mitro cd /srv/mitro/mitro-core ant server

+5. To leave the screen session without killing the process, type:
+    [Ctrl]+[A] [D]

+Tested on Debian Wheezy (7)

 ## Quick Start

 1. Install dependencies (see [`browser-ext/README`](browser-ext/README.md), [`mitro-core/README`](mitro-core/README.md)) [node, npm, homebrew, java, ant]